react-figma/react-figma/src/components/frame/Frame.md

 #### Presets

-Preset is object, that contains `Frame` props:
+Preset is an object, that contains `Frame` props:

 | Prop       | Type     |
 | ---------- | -------- |